 Search for the SQL Database and click on the search result

-Once, you will click on the SQL databases, You can able to see the lists of Azure SQL databases then click on the one where you want to create the Stored Procedure.
-Now on the SQL Database page, click on the Query editor (preview) link.
-Enter your Login username and password and then click on the Ok button.
+Once you click on the SQL databases, You can see the lists of Azure SQL databases, then click on the one where you want to create the Stored Procedure.
+Now, on the SQL Database page, click on the Query editor (preview) link.
+Enter your Login username and password, and then click on the OK button.

-After you click on the Ok button, there is a chance that you will get the error Cannot Open Server Requested By The Login Azure SQL.
-You can fix it by following the same URL and then you can try again logging in with your Credentials and this time you should able to log in.
+After you click on the OK button, there is a chance that you will get the error Cannot Open Server Requested By The Login Azure SQL.
+You can fix it by following the same URL, and then try logging in again with your Credentials.
+This time, you should be able to log in.

-Let’s create a table name as Customers first, On the Query editor copy and paste the below SQL query and click on the Run button to create the Azure SQL table.
+Let’s create a table named Customers first.
+In the Query editor, copy and paste the SQL query below and click on the Run button to create the Azure SQL table.

 CREATE TABLE Customers (